jumbosushi/ubcbooker/README.md

 ## Installation

+Install it as:

+    $ gem install ubcbooker

-Add this line to your application's Gemfile:
+For use in your application, add this line to your Gemfile:

 ```ruby
 gem 'ubcbooker'